Stock events for Organogenesis Holdings, Inc. (ORGO)

 ORGO’s Geographic footprint

-Organogenesis Holdings, Inc. is headquartered in Canton, Massachusetts, with additional offices and manufacturing facilities in San Diego, California, and offices in Birmingham, Alabama, and St. Petersburg, Florida.
-Internationally, it has offices in Reinach, Switzerland, and all products are manufactured in the United States.
+Organogenesis Holdings, Inc. is headquartered in Canton, Massachusetts, United States, and maintains additional offices and facilities in San Diego, California; Birmingham, Alabama; Norwood, Massachusetts; and St. Petersburg, Florida.
+Internationally, Organogenesis has offices in Reinach, Switzerland.
+All of its products are manufactured in the United States.
+The company primarily serves hospitals, wound care centers, government facilities, ambulatory service centers, and physician offices across the United States.

 ORGO Corporate Image Assessment